-Whenever you leave your bike in a public place, be sure to remember the following every minute.
-Bike theft is easily avoided
+Whenever you leave your bike in a public place, be sure to remember the following and the

-- Always secure the bike frame to a permanent, immoveable fixture in a designated area, such as a solid cycle stand. - It is best to use a sturdy D-Lock, although even these can vary in quality so choose carefully. - Read any signs in the area to ensure - private property, e.g. someone's fence. - Take care to ensure that your bike is not causing an obstruction to pedestrians when parked.
+- Always secure the bike frame to a permanent, immoveable fixture in a designated area, such as a solid cycle stand. - It is best to use a sturdy D-Lock, although even these can vary in quality so choose carefully. - Read any signs in the area to ensure - private property, e.g. someone's fence.

+Take care to ensure that your bike is not causing an obstruction to pedestrians when parked.